Crispy sev with an added twist of garlic and cheese in it. Perfect for munching or use as a topping.

 There are so many variations to the Sev recipe.
-You can just add any kind of flavor to the base dough.
-In this recipe, I have added two of my favorite ingredient garlic and cheese.
+You can just add any kind of flavour to the base dough.
+In this recipe, I have added two of my favourite ingredient garlic and cheese.
 And the result was heavenly.
 The first batch got over in bo time.
 I had to make another batch for the blog.
 My house was filled with the aroma of garlic.

 Cheese Garlic Sev

 - 2 cups gram flour besan

 - 40 gms cheese processed (I used 3 small cheese cubes)

 - 4 - 5 cloves garlic make a fine paste